wwiecek/baggr/cran-comments.md

-## cran-comments for baggr v0.7.8
+## cran-comments for baggr v0.7.11 (May 2025)

-Test environments:
+(Intial submission for this version had some broken URLs and one documentation NOTE that has now been fixed, apologies.)

+Test environments, now implemented via GitHub Actions:

-* win-builder
+* ubuntu-latest, devel, oldrel1
-* Windows 10 PC locally: R 4.2.2
-* Ubuntu 22.04 locally
+* windows-latest
-* builder.r-hub.io (via rhub::check_for_cran)
+* macos-latest
+* generic R-hub configuration (`rhub::rhub_setup()`)

+* I also conduct CHECK locally on some Linux distros and Windows 11.

-There are no WARNINGs or ERRORs and 2 NOTEs in some environements:
+There are no WARNINGs; sometimes the following NOTEs

 N checking installed package size ...
 NOTE sub-directories of 1Mb or more: libs